taravirginillo/MarkovTextParser/README.md

 So, at random, our output of size 10 might be

 > "sells sea shells sea shells and and she sells"

+## Constraints and Assumptions
+- The prefix size must be between 1 and 1000.
+The maximum output size must be between 1 and 1000.
+- The maximum file size is 1GB.
+- We are going to assume all words are separated by spaces.
+- If we get to the end of the array and there is no suffix for the prefix, we ignore the prefix.

 ## Run the Project